Zorlin/veda/README.md

 ## How it Works

 1.  **Setup:** Provide API keys (like OpenRouter), ensure Ollama is running locally (for Veda's internal reasoning), and install Aider.
-2.  **Interact via Web UI:** Launch Veda and open the web interface (default: http://localhost:9900).
+2.  **Interact via TUI:** Launch Veda and use the terminal interface (TUI) for all primary interactions.
+The TUI is the main way to describe your project goals, monitor progress, and control the orchestration.
+The web interface (default: http://localhost:9900) is available only as a fallback or for edge cases.
-3.  **Define Your Goal:** Use the web UI to describe your project goals.
+3.  **Define Your Goal:** Use the TUI to describe your project goals.
 Veda may engage in a dialogue (powered by its own LLM) to clarify requirements before starting.
 4.  **Veda Orchestrates:** Veda manages Aider agents to execute the development tasks, translating your goals into code.
-5.  **Monitor & Refine:** Observe progress, review changes, and provide further instructions through the web UI.
+5.  **Monitor & Refine:** Observe progress, review changes, and provide further instructions through the TUI.
 Veda aims to keep you informed and in control.

 ---